catenax-eV/catenax-ev.github.io/docs/standards/CX-0136-UseCasePCF/CX-0136-UseCasePCF.md

 #### 2.2.5 PCF CALCULATION DATA EXCHANGE

-> *This section is non-normative*
+> *This section is non-normantive*

 To prove conformity with the PCF calculation tool integration standard, the following criteria SHOULD be applied:

 - The PCF calculation tool SHOULD provide the capability to
-  - export calculation results in CSV format as described in section [2.2.4 PCF DATA FORMAT FOR PCF CALCULATION INTEGRATION](#224-pcf-calculation-data-format)
+  - export calculation results in CSV format as described in section [2.2.4 PCF DATA FORMAT FOR PCF CALCULATION INTEGRATION](#224-pcf-data-format-for-pcf-calculation-integration)
-  - import PCF values in CSV format as described in section [2.2.4 PCF DATA FORMAT FOR PCF CALCULATION INTEGRATION](#224-pcf-calculation-data-format)
+  - import PCF values in CSV format as described in section [2.2.4 PCF DATA FORMAT FOR PCF CALCULATION INTEGRATION](#224-pcf-data-format-for-pcf-calculation-integration)
 - The PCF exchange tool SHOULD provide the capability to
-  - import calculation results in CSV format as described in section [2.2.4 PCF DATA FORMAT FOR PCF CALCULATION INTEGRATION](#224-pcf-calculation-data-format)
+  - import calculation results in CSV format as described in section [2.2.4 PCF DATA FORMAT FOR PCF CALCULATION INTEGRATION](#224-pcf-data-format-for-pcf-calculation-integration)
-  - export PCF values in CSV format as described in section [2.2.4 PCF DATA FORMAT FOR PCF CALCULATION INTEGRATION](#224-pcf-calculation-data-format)
+  - export PCF values in CSV format as described in section [2.2.4 PCF DATA FORMAT FOR PCF CALCULATION INTEGRATION](#224-pcf-data-format-for-pcf-calculation-integration)

 A template in CSV format can be found here: [CSV Template](./assets/PCF_Data_Model_Specification_for_Calculation.csv)

 ## 3 ASPECT MODELS

-> *This section is normative*
+> *This section is normantive*

 ### 3.1 ASPECT MODEL PCF